BOOKS WRITTEN BY ROBERT BROWN BUTLER

-During my earliest architectural days, whether in college drafting rooms or commercial offices, every plan I drew was blanketed with notes in which every alphanumeric sign and symbol was drawn by hand —my hand.
-Drafting these atoms of communication roused in me a fascination with how their rows of pencil-thin lines and arcs could evoke the subtlest cerebrations of anyone who would read them.
-This allure quickly extended far beyond the perimeter of any plan I drew to the most distant realms of script I could find —from medieval manuscripts scribed by monks to modern wedding invitations penned in florid script.
-Whether inscribed on parchment or vellum, these hair-thin pennings by tiny nibs engendered in my mind an enduring fascination with typography.
+During my earliest architectural days, whether in college drafting rooms or commercial offices, every plan I drew was blanketed with notes in which every letter and symbol was drawn by hand —my hand.
+Drafting these atoms of communication roused in me a fascination with how their hair-thin lines could evoke the subtlest cerebrations of anyone who would read them.
+Whether scribed with pencils or pens, their lines of text engendered in my mind an enduring fascination with typography.

 Five Books on Architectural Engineering for McGraw-Hill, © 1985–2002, 3,580 pages in all, including 1,432 drawings, 3,680 computerized formulas, and 412 tables, all prepared by the author